- Car Rentals

 Pilgrimage | Beach

-Udupi is one of the most famous Pilgrimage Sites in Karnataka and well known for it's beautiful beaches.
+Udupi is one of the most famous pilgrimage sites in Karnataka, and among the top places to visit near Mangalore.
 Located between the verdant mountains of the Western Ghats and the Arabian Sea, Udupi is the land of breathtaking beauty.
-It is about 403 km from the city of Bangalore.
+It is about 59 km from Mangalore, and 403 km from the city of Bangalore.

 Distance from Mangalore: 60 Kms